ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 Major Changes
 -------------

 - Restricting the version of the community.okd collection to 1.0.0.
 The previously included version, 1.0.1, had a dependency on kubernetes.core and thus required the installation of an additional collection that was not included in Ansible 2.10.
-Version 1.0.0 is essentially identical to 1.0.1, except that it uses community.kubernetes, wihch is included in Ansible 2.10.
+Version 1.0.0 is essentially identical to 1.0.1, except that it uses community.kubernetes, which is included in Ansible 2.10.

 ovirt.ovirt
 ~~~~~~~~~~~